 AHA Board of Directors

-Jennifer Leung Director 2018-2020 Cultural Site Manager for the Mānoa Heritage Center.
-This site consists of Kūkaʻōʻō Heiau, a garden of Native and Polynesian-introduced plants, and Kūaliʻi, an historic home with a collection of art and rare books.
+Jenny Leung is the Cultural Site Manager for the Mānoa Heritage Center, a site that consists of Kūkaʻōʻō Heiau, a garden of Native and Polynesian-introduced plants, and Kūaliʻi, an historic home with a collection of art and rare books.
 Her responsibilities include collections management of historical assets and living collections; public programming, communications and outreach; facilities operations; technology infrastructure; collaborating on community partnerships.
 She was previously the Collections Manager for Mānoa Heritage Center, and has worked as a Collections Assistant at the Honolulu Museum of Art.
 She holds a B.A. in English, an M.A. in American Studies, and a graduate certificate in Historic Preservation.